Chatuchak Weekend Market

 At Thailand's biggest market, and one of the largest weekend markets in the world, as you'd expect, you can find pretty much anything your heart could desire - as well as a lot of things you really don't want.
 From vintage clothing to traditional Thai handicrafts and - unfortunately - illegally-sold birds and other pets, the 15,000 different stalls make for an incomparable shopping experience.

 It's only open on weekends, so if this sounds like the place for you, make sure to organise your trip round the visit.
-While it is open all day, and you'll definitely need the full opening hours to tackle the many many stalls, we recommend arriving early to find the best deals and avoid the mass crowds.
+While it's open all day, and you'll definitely need the full opening hours to tackle the many many stalls, we recommend arriving early to find the best deals and avoid the mass crowds.
 If you get overwhelmed, located just north of the market complex is Chatuchak Park, the ideal place to escape from the madness to enjoy some peace and quiet.

-Once you're in the market, it will seem like a never-ending labyrinth!
+Once you're in the market, it'll seem like a never-ending labyrinth!
 Handily, there's a clock tower that sticks out above the stalls that you can use as a reference point, plus, the enormous complex is split into 27 sections that make a lot of sense once you've got the hang of it:

 - Clothes and accessories (sections 2–6, 10–26)